Fair Catch

 Australia currently has no laws that prevent the import and sale of unethical, destructive or exploitative wild-caught or farmed seafood into our market.
 Without these laws, Aussies may unknowingly be eating the products of practices such as illegal, unreported, and unregulated (IUU) fishing.

-Compounding this problem, there are also no requirements to trace seafood, whether local or imported, from where it was caught or farmed, through the supply chain, to your plate.
-This lack of traceability along with Australia’s deficient product labelling laws leaves buyers in the dark.
+There are currently no requirements to trace seafood, whether local or imported, through the supply chain to your plate.
+This lack of traceability leaves buyers in the dark.

 Two people silhouetted against the background of a ship or shipyard are emptying a large basket over their heads of fish.